MohammedAbdelbarry/risk-game/README.md

 # risk-game
-Simplified version of the Risk game written in python.
+Simplified version of the Risk game written in java.